TwoRingSoft/tworingsoft.com/blog/_posts/2018-11-19-swift-async-operations-at-your-command.md

 Imagine you want to encapsulate a network request, and you simply subclass `Operation` and initiate the request in its `main()` body.
 Two problems immediately arise.

 First, if you place the operation on a queue, it won't block subsequent or dependent operations from beginning before your network request completes.
-Once the request is started, like with `URLSessionDataTask.resume()`, the `main()` function returns, the operation is popped off the queue, and others waiting begin, probably before they should.
-Dependent operations, possibly in parallel queues, could start too soon, maybe tak UI down a default success path before an operation fails.
+Once the request is started, like with `URLSessionDataTask.resume()`, the `main()` function returns, the operation is popped off the queue, and others that were waiting will begin, probably before they should.
+Dependent operations, possibly in parallel queues, will start too soon, maybe displaying UI for a default success path before an operation fails, or passing empty, stale or corrupt data to subsequent logic.

 Second, you have no way to shuttle the network response to consumers of your operation.
 You could populate some properties on it, but how does your consumer know when to access them? `completionBlock` executes immediately after `main()`; you likely won't have your response data that soon.